Kidney & Heart, study & practice

 Daily IV Calcium gluconate infusion protocol post TPDI

-• After Total Parathyroidectomy abd Deltoid Implant surgery, iPTH level plummets, so also serum calcium level (corrected for Albumin).
-Because of Osteoclast hyperplasia as happened due to hyperparathyroidism with resorption from bones, post parathyroidectomy the calcium starts to be taken up on bone by osteocytes, as a result calcium levels also plummet.
-You need to replace it Iv by cakcium gluconate (ml= mmol of ca) or Iv calcium Chloride (2-3x concentrated than gluconate).
+• After Total Parathyroidectomy and Deltoid Implant surgery, iPTH level plummets, so also serum calcium level (corrected for Albumin).
+Because of Osteoclast hyperplasia, as happened due to hyperparathyroidism with resorption from bones, post parathyroidectomy the calcium starts to be taken up in bones by osteocytes, as a result calcium level also plummets.

-• The first dose post TPDI Surgery is half of serum Alkaline Phosphatase (indicative of Osteoclast activity).
+• The first dose post TPDI Surgery is half of serum Alkaline Phosphatase (indicative of Osteoclast activity) level.
 This is knoen as rule of thumb.
-The Iv cslcium needs to be givrn diluted to equal volume of NS or D5 ovrr 6 to 12 hours through CVP line.
+The IV Calcium needs to be givren diluted to equal volume of NS or D5% over 6 to 12 hours through CVP line.

-• Subsequent daily dose depend on daily serum calcium levels as per following protocol, until the amounts come down to 30 ml.
-Then only oral CaCO3 tab maximisef dise along with Active Vitamin D in maximum dose to continue. later bith medicines need to be titrated down stream.
+• Subsequent daily dose depends on daily serum calcium level as per protocol, until the amount comes down to 30 ml.
+Then oral CaCO3 tablet, maximised dose, along with active Vitamin D in maximum dose to continue.
+Later both medicines need to be titrated down as required.

 ________________________________